Using "Whose" with Inanimate Objects

 - A flower whose petals have withered still reeks of potential.
 (NB: Plants are not considered animate.)

-The pronoun who refers to a person (and occasionally an animal).
-The person (or animal) that who refers to is called its antecedent.
-In each example below, the antecedent of who is shown in bold:
+More about the Difference between "Who" and "Which"The relative pronoun "who" refers to a person (and occasionally an animal).
+The person (or animal) that "who" refers to is called its antecedent.
+In each example below, the antecedent of "who" is shown in bold:

 - I know the boy who stole the pie.
-(Here, boy is the antecedent of who.)
+(Here, "boy" is the antecedent of "who.")

-(Note: It would also have been possible to use that instead of which.)
+(Note: It would also have been possible to use "that" instead of "which.)

 The way we differentiate between "who" and "which" is why writers are reluctant to use an inanimate antecedent with "whose."
 However, if we think of "whose" as being the possessive form of both "who" and "which" (not just "who"), then this reluctance disappears.

 A Workaround for "Whose" with an Inanimate AntecedentIf you still can't bear to use "whose" with an inanimate object, then it might be possible to use the following structure as a workaround.

 [preposition, usually "of"]+